Wake-up-Freeman/OLD-ODISEO/docs/full-node/manage-a-terra-validator/faq.md

 - **Run the correct software versions:** Validators need to make sure that their servers are always online, and that their private keys are not compromised.

-- **Actively participate in price discovery and stabilization:** Validators are highly incentivized to submit honest and correct votes of the real market prices of Luna.
+- **Actively participate in price discovery and stabilization:** Validators are highly incentivized to submit honest and correct votes of the real market prices of Odis.
 Validators are also encouraged to engage in arbitrage swaps that stabilize the prices of Daodiseo stablecoins.

 - **Provide oversight and feedback on the correct deployment of community pool funds:** The Daodiseo protocol includes a governance system for proposals to facilitate the adoption of its currencies.
 Validators are expected to hold budget executors to provide transparency and to use funds efficiently.